Diets for Cats, Dogs, and Other Pets.

 Now; I'm implying that I haven't seen a lot of general health differences in dogs getting typical "National Brand" pet foods and those getting premium quality brands, regardless of whether they are being marketed as pet "health" food, "back to nature' foods, or just as being PREMIUM.
 I stand by that.
 I haven't.

-But I do notice that some pets seem to thrive or do better when you move up to the premium brands.
+But sometimes I do notice that some pets seem to thrive or do better when you move up to the premium brands.
 And I certainly have patients with various problems and diseases that are vastly improved with an appropriate diet change.

 And for certain diseases, recommending a special diet is the most important part of the treatment.
 Examples include: